 As we age, our bones tend to become thinner and lose density.
-This can increase our risk of developing osteoporosis and suffering from bone fractures or breaks.
+And this can increase our risk of developing osteoporosis, and suffering from bone fractures or breaks.

 Over three and a half million people in the UK are living with osteoporosis.
-But, because it develops slowly, many people have no idea they have it until a fall or impact causes a fracture.
+But, because it develops slowly, many people are unaware they have it until a fall or impact causes a fracture.
 For this reason, osteoporosis is often referred to as the ‘silent disease’.

-So, what are the symptoms of osteoporosis, and how can we prevent it?
-And if you already have osteoporosis, how can you improve symptoms and protect your bones?
+So, what are the symptoms of osteoporosis, and how can you prevent it?
+And, if you already have osteoporosis, how can you improve symptoms and protect your bones?

 To help explain everything you need to know, we’ve teamed up with the Royal Osteoporosis Society (ROS) – the UK’s only national charity dedicated to bone health and osteoporosis.
 The ROS works to raise awareness of bone health, provide information and support for people living with osteoporosis, and improve diagnosis, care, and treatments.